mingliangzhang2018/PGPS/README.md

 # PGPS
-The implement of paper "A Multi-Modal Neural Geometric Solver with Textual Clauses Parsed from Diagram"
+The code and dataset for IJCAI 2023 paper "A Multi-Modal Neural Geometric Solver with Textual Clauses Parsed from Diagram".